mattermost/docs/source/cloud/cloud-administration/sso-google.md

 # Google Single Sign-On

-Follow these steps to configure Mattermost to use Google as a Single Sign-on (SSO) service for team creation, account creation, and sign-in.

-**Note:** The [Google People API](https://developers.google.com/people) has replaced the Google+ API, which was deprecated by Google as of March 7th, 2019 [per their notice](https://developers.google.com/+/api-shutdown).

-## Migrating OAuth 2.0 configuration to OpenID Connect
+## Migrating from OAuth 2.0 to OpenID Connect

 OAuth 2.0 is being deprecated and replaced by OpenID Connect.
 Refer to the product documentation to [convert your existing OAuth configuration] for Google Apps to the new OpenID Connect standard.

 ## Configuring Google Apps as a Single Sign-On (SSO) service

+Follow these steps to configure Mattermost to use Google as a Single Sign-on (SSO) service for team creation, account creation, and sign-in.

+**Note:** The [Google People API](https://developers.google.com/people) has replaced the Google+ API, which was deprecated by Google as of March 7th, 2019 [per their notice](https://developers.google.com/+/api-shutdown).

 ### Step 1: Create an OpenID Connect project in Google API Manager